81st Plains Conference

 Field Trips

 One of the highlights of this Annual Meeting will be the field trips!
 We will be visiting some of the most amazing sites on the Plains.
 Given how much there is to see in southern Alberta, we have tried to create itineraries that will provide the best overview of Alberta’s heritage, ranging from the Ice Age to the present.
 The longer you can stay, the more you will be able to see.
-For details about each field trip, and to ensure you make the correct travel plans, see Field Trips webpage.

 Notes for spouse/significant others: We are aware that tours will be popular and you may be planning the trip with your significant other.
 You will be able to add a plus one to your tour(s) and banquet at registration without having that person also need to register for the whole meeting.
 However, if your plus one does come to other meeting events they will need to register for the entire meeting.